EranaWan/funix-cloud/README.md

 funix-cloud deploy [Local folder or git link: example: "my-project"] [Application Name, example: "my-first-app"] --file main.py
 ```

 The `--file` option specifies the program entry file, which defaults to `main.py`.
 Note: To deploy a local folder, you will also need a `requirements.txt`.
-The file should exist in the same directory as the folder you are deploying, not inside the folder itself.
+The file should exist inside the folder you are deploying.

 ### requirements.txt File

 To deploy a file or folder, you will need a `requirements.txt` file to specify required dependencies.
-This file should exist in the same directory as the file or folder you are deploying.
+This file should exist in the same directory as the file you are deploying, or within the folder you are deploying if deploying a folder.
 Simply add the names of any library/ packages your program uses.
 You can additionally specify versions of the installation.
-Below is an example for a project usinf dependencies funix, openai (version 1.1.1 or later), and requests.
+Below is an example for a project using dependencies funix, openai (version 1.1.1 or later), and requests.

 ```plaintext
 funix